Seven Sisters Development Assistance

 Nutrition-Garden

-Most of the houses in the rural NE hosts a bari in the backyard, which is planted with seasonal vegetables for self-consumption.
-SeSTA therefore capitalising on the bari promotes a Nutrition-garden model for improving nutritional outcomes, which will ensure dietary diversity and boost the immunity of the consumers.
+SeSTA capitalizes on the garden promotes a Nutrition-garden model for improving nutritional outcomes, which will ensure dietary diversity and boost the immunity of the consumers.

 The garden is designed to support intercropping in the SCI method of cultivation and immediate replacement with new crops according to the seasonal crop calendar of the particular geography thereby sustaining the nutrition diversity and also enhancing the income by selling the surplus production